2024 Monaco Grand Prix: Race report

 The early red flag was a big deciding factor for the rest of the race strategy - drivers were able to swap to a second tyre compound during the red flag, eliminating the need for pit stops for the rest of the race.
 Of the top ten, only Hamilton and Verstappen made further pit stops after gaining a wide enough lead over Tsunoda to do so without losing track position.
 The resulting no-stop strategy required a very slow pace from the drivers in order to manage tyres, with Piastri commenting that at one point the pace was "slower than Formula 2."
 The following season, the FIA passed a new rule requiring all drivers to run three different sets of tyres at Monaco alongside the usual rules of two different compounds, with the explicit goal of making the race more entertaining.

 Leclerc kept the lead following the restart to win the race ahead of Piastri, who scored his first podium of the season for McLaren, Sainz, and Lando Norris.
-This was Leclerc's first race win since the 2022 Austrian Grand Prix, and Ferrari's first Monaco Grand Prix victory since Sebastian Vettel took the win in 2017.
+This was Leclerc's first race win since the 2022 Austrian Grand Prix, and Ferrari's first victory in Monaco since Sebastian Vettel took the win in the 2017 edition of the race.
 Leclerc became the first Monégasque driver since Louis Chiron in 1931 to win his home Grand Prix, and the first to win it as a Formula One World Championship event.

+The result enabled Leclerc to reduce the points deficit to Verstappen to 31 points.
+Following his first-lap-retirement which caused an early red flag, Sergio Pérez was demoted from third to fifth, as Lando Norris and Carlos Sainz Jr. advanced one position each in the standings.
+Ferrari closed the gap in the World Constructors' Championship to 24 points over Red Bull, with McLaren nearly 100 points behind Red Bull in third.